Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 setup('testnet')

-3.1 P2SH Architecture: Script Behind the Hash#
+3.1 P2SH Architecture: Scripts Behind the Hash#

 Two-Stage Verification Model#